-- 7.1 A Student shall be deemed to have satisfied the Academic Requirements and earned the Credits allotted to each Subject/ Course, if he secures not less than 40% Marks (28 out of 70 Marks) in the End Semester Examination, and a minimum of 50% of Marks in the sum total of the CIE (Continuous Internal Evaluation) and SEE (Semester End Examination) taken together; in terms of Letter Grades, this implies securing B Grade or above in that Subject. - 7.2 A Student shall be deemed to have satisfied the Academic Requirements and earned the Credits allotted to Seminar, and Comprehensive Viva-voce, if he secures not less than 50% of the total Marks to be awarded for each.
-The Student would be treated as failed, if he (i) does not attend the Comprehensive Viva-voce as per the schedule given, or (ii) does not present the Seminar as required, or (ii) secures less than 50% of Marks (< 50 Marks) in -Seminar/ Comprehensive Viva-voce evaluations.

-She/ he may reappear for comprehensive viva where it is scheduled again; For seminar, he has to reappear in the next subsequent Semesters, as and when scheduled. - 7.3 A Student shall register for all Subjects covering 90 Credits as specified and listed in the Course Structure for the chosen PGP Specialization, put up all the Attendance and Academic requirements for securing 90 Credits obtaining a minimum of B Grade or above in each Subject, and 'earn all 90 Credits securing SGPA \geq 5.0 (in each Semester) and final CGPA (ie., CGPA at the end of PGP) \geq 5.0, to successfully complete the PGP. - 7.4 Marks and Letter Grades obtained in all those Subjects covering the above specified 90 Credits alone shall be considered for the calculation of final CGPA, which shall be indicated in the Grade Card of II Year II Semester.
+- 7.1 A Student shall be deemed to have satisfied the Academic Requirements and earned the Credits allotted to each Subject/ Course, if (i) he/she secures not less than 40% Marks (28 out of 70 Marks) in the Semester end Examination, and (ii) a minimum 50% of the sum of the marks in CIE (Continuous Internal Evaluation) and SEE (Semester End Examination) both taken together; in terms of Letter Grades, this implies securing B Grade or above in that Subject. - 7.2 A Student shall be deemed to have satisfied the Academic Requirements and earned the Credits allotted to Seminar, and Comprehensive Viva-voce, if he/she secures not less than 50% of the total Marks to be awarded for each.
+The Student would be treated as failed, if he/she (i) does not attend the Comprehensive Viva-voce as per the schedule given, or (ii) does not present the Seminar as required, or (ii) secures less than 50% of Marks (< 50 Marks) in -Seminar/ Comprehensive Viva-voce evaluations.
+She/ he may reappear for comprehensive viva where it is scheduled again; For seminar, he has to reappear in the next subsequent Semesters, as and when - 7.3 A Student shall register for all Subjects covering 90 Credits as specified and listed in the Course Structure for the chosen PGP Specialization, put up all the Attendance and Academic requirements for securing 90 Credits obtaining a minimum of B Grade or above in each Subject, and 'earn all 90 Credits securing SGPA ≥ 5.0 (in each Semester) and final CGPA (ie., CGPA at the end of PGP) ≥ 5.0 , to successfully complete the PGP in M.Sc.

-- 7.5 Students who fail to earn 90 Credits as per the specified Course Structure, and as indicated above, within 4 Academic Years from the Date of Commencement of their I Year, shall forfeit their seats in M.Sc Program and their admissions shall stand cancelled. - 7.6 When a Student is detained due to shortage of attendance in any Subject(s)/Seminar in any Semester, no Grade Allotment will be done for such Subject(s)/Seminar, and SGPA/ CGPA calculations of that Semester will not include the performance evaluations of such Subject(s)/Seminar in which he got detained.
+- 7.4 Marks and Letter Grades obtained in all those Subjects covering the above specified 90 Credits alone shall be considered for the calculation of final CGPA, which shall be indicated in the Grade Card of IV semester in II Year r. - 7.5 Students who fail to earn 90 Credits as per the specified Course Structure, and as indicated above, within 4 Academic Years from the Date of Commencement of their I Year, shall forfeit their seats in M.Sc Program and their admissions shall stand cancelled. - 7.6 When a Student is detained due to shortage of attendance in any Subject(s)/Seminar in any Semester, no Grade Allotment will be done for such Subject(s)/Seminar, and SGPA/ CGPA calculations of that Semester will not include the performance evaluations of such Subject(s)/Seminar in which he/she got detained.
 However, he becomes eligible for re-registration of such Subject(s)/Seminar (in which he got detained) in the subsequent Semester(s), as and when next offered, with the Academic Regulations of the Batch into which he gets readmitted, by paying the stipulated fees per Subject.
 In all these re-registration cases, the Student shall have to secure a fresh set of Internal Marks (CIE) and End Semester Examination Marks (SEE) for performance evaluation in such Subject(s), and subsequent SGPA/ CGPA calculations. - 7.7 A Student eligible to appear in the End Semester Examination in any Subject, but absent at it or failed (failing to secure B Grade or above), may reappear for that Subject at the supplementary examination as and when conducted.
-In such cases, his Internal Marks (CIE) assessed earlier for that Subject/ Course will be carried over, and added to the marks to be obtained in the supplementary examination, for evaluating his performance in that Subject.
+In such cases, his/her Internal Marks (CIE) assessed earlier for that Subject/ Course will be carried over, and added to the marks to be obtained in the supplementary examination, for evaluating his performance in that Subject.